cronos2/Agon/doc/docker.md

 docker build -t cronos2/Agon .
 ```

-Finally, we push the image to the DockerHub registry:
+Finally, we push the image to the Docker Hub registry:

 ``` shell
 docker push cronos2/Agon
 ```

+Alternatively, to make things easier, we can configure an automated build from Docker Hub that will get triggered when we push to the GitHub repository.
+You can check this is the case in the [image's detail page](https://hub.docker.com/r/cronos2/agon/).